-Malaysia Property Riding on investment renaissance Industry Focus 19 December 2024 - Sustained uptrend to continue in 2025 on healthy economic outlook and favourable supply-demand dynamics - Budget 2025 tax relief for first-time homebuyers to provide additional fillip for sector growth momentum - Strong positive spillover effects from Malaysia's investment upcycle Going from strength to strength.
-Malaysia's property sector remains on a steady growth trajectory with 9M24 total property transactions rising by 6% y-o-y, on track to achieve its fourth consecutive year of growth since 2020.
-In fact, 3Q24 property volume (+3% y-o-y) marked the highest since 2012 with healthy growth observed across the sub-sectors, in tandem with the robust 3Q24 GDP growth of 5.3%.
-This is also corroborated by firm property loans demand as loans for residential property and non-residential property grew 7.3% and 7.0% respectively in Sep 2024, outperforming the pre-pandemic levels.
-Supply overhang is no longer a concern.
-3Q24 residential overhang came in at 21,968 units (-3% q-o-q, -13% y-o-y), the lowest since 2016.
-Improvements are also seen in the overhang for serviced apartment which dipped 5% q-o-q and 9% y-o-y in 3Q24.
-We believe that the solid labour market conditions with record labour force participation and low unemployment will continue to sustain the property sector recovery, paving the way for developers to have more launches to meet the strong demand.
-Tax relief for first homebuyer after 14 years.
-Budget 2025 has introduced income tax relief of up to 7k/year for three consecutive years for first home purchases priced up to RM750k.
-We believe this could be a strong impetus to encourage homeownership among young Malaysians and first-time buyers considering that the incentive was last introduced in 2010 when Malaysia's economy was recovering from the 2009 global financial crisis Benefitting from burgeoning investment activities.
-Malaysia's progressive national policies for the digital economy and renewable energy have led to record high investments, as the country has emerged as a fast-rising hub for regional cloud infrastructure.
+Malaysia Property Sustained growth momentum Industry Focus 25 March 2025 - Sustained uptrend in 2025 on healthy economic outlook and favourable supply-demand dynamics - Robust labour market and tax relief for first-time homebuyers supportive of sector growth momentum - Strong positive spillover effects from Malaysia's investment upcycle Unabated growth.
+Malaysia's property sector ended the year of 2024 on a high note with total property transactions rising by 5.4% y-o-y, marking its fourth successive year of growth since 2020.
+For 4Q24, property volume grew 3% y-o-y, largely driven by the strong growth trajectory in the business segment, in tandem with the robust 4Q24 GDP growth of 5%.
+This is also corroborated by firm property loans demand as loans for residential property and non-residential property grew 6.9% and 8.1% respectively in Dec 2024, reflecting the healthy economic outlook.
+Favourable supply-demand dynamics.
+4Q24 residential overhang came in at 23,149 units (+5% q-o-q, -10% y-o-y), a level that was last seen in 2017.
+Meanwhile, improvement was also seen in the overhang for serviced apartment which dipped 3% q-o-q and 6% y-o-y in 4Q24, recovering to the prepandemic level.
+All these positive results were achieved despite more aggressive property launches in 2024 (+34% y-o-y vs +4% in 2023), signalling significantly improved property demand.
+Tailwinds in 2025.
+Budget 2025 has introduced income tax relief of up to 7k/year for three consecutive years for first home purchase priced up to RM750k.
+We believe this could be a strong impetus to encourage homeownership among young Malaysians and first-time buyers considering that the incentive was last introduced in 2010 when Malaysia's economy was recovering from the 2009 global financial crisis.
+In addition, the solid labour market conditions with record labour force participation and low unemployment will continue to sustain the property sector recovery.

+Benefitting from burgeoning investment activities.
+Malaysia's progressive national policies for digital economy and renewable energy have led to record high investments, as the country has emerged as a fast-rising hub for regional cloud infrastructure.
 This has spurred strong land price appreciation in Johor and Selangor, benefitting industrial landowners in strategic locations.
 This structural trend is likely to remain supportive of Malaysia's overall property sector in 2025.
 Analyst